 Anytime you cook outdoors, several variables can affect the cooking time.
 Some of these include:

 - The temperature of the meat when it gets put on the grill grate

 Because of this, every cook will be different and require a different amount of time to complete depending on the above variables.
-This means temperature will always be a better gauge to when the meat will be ready.
+This means temperature will always be a better gauge of when the meat will be ready than timing.

 If you have noticed by now, a common theme when cooking outdoors is patience.
-Outdoor cooking requires you to be able to adjust to the cooking environment, weather and so on.
-There are so much more variables than cooking indoors.
+Outdoor cooking requires you to be able to adjust to the cooking environment, weather, and so on.
+There are so many more variables when cooking outside than cooking indoors.

-Outdoor grilling requires practice, patience and staying flexible.
+Outdoor grilling requires practice, planning, patience, and staying flexible.

 Unless you’re cooking using the reverse sear method, cutting into or serving your meat too soon will cause a deluge of juices to run out all over your plate or cutting board.
 That is why it is suggested to let your meat rest a minimum of 5 to 10 minutes after you remove it from the grill and before serving it.

-The time allows the meat to rest, which allows the juices to redistribute inside the steak and will make it more tender and juicy when you finally do cut into it.
+The time allows the meat to rest, which allows the juices to redistribute inside the steak and will make for a more tender and juicy outcome when you finally do cut into it.